Amos77Robert/Advanced_Database_Technologies/SSIGNMENT 4 - Debugging Intelligent Databases SQL Codes/README.md

 ---

 ## Academic Disclaimer
--All data used in this database design and implementation is dummy data created solely to facilitate validation of the technical implementations.
+- All data used in this database design and implementation is dummy data created solely to facilitate validation of the technical implementations.
 This includes names, contact numbers, locations, and email addresses - none represent real individuals or actual hospital records.